shaunlebron/blinky/README.md

 ![map](readme-img/map.gif)

-Use the shorctut keys in Blinky to try several Globes and Lenses.
-You can customize them further with [console commands](#console-commands).
-If you like math, you can even [make your own globes and lebses](#lua-scripts)!
+Blinky has shortcut keys for trying several Globes and Lenses.
+If you want more control, use [console commands](#console-commands) or [edit/create your own globes and lebses](#lua-scripts).

 ![keys](readme-img/keys.png)